 - 5.7.1.1 On the day prior to painting, the surface to be coated the next day is to be cleaned.
 Use aircraft cleaning soap MIL-PRF-87937 as appropriate.
 Always clean from the bottom to the top to prevent streaking and have one person applying rinse water to previously clean surfaces to also prevent streaking. - 5.7.1.2 Early on the second day, apply the pretreatment compound.
 Again work from bottom to top applying the compound.
-Keep lower surfaces (even where the pretreatment compound was previously applied) flooded with water to prevent streaking. - 5.7.1.3 As soon as the pretreatment compound has dried, apply one coat of organic zinc-rich primer to a dry film thickness of 2.0 to 3.0 mils. - 5.7.1.4 Apply one heavy coat of polyurethane MIL-PRF-85285 (dry film thickness of 1.6 to 2.4 mils). - 5.7.1.5 After the entire roof has been topcoated and allowed to dry a maximum of 4-6 hours, apply the desired camouflage pattern.
-If using polyurethane, lightly scuff sand the area to be overcoated, then wipe with a scotch-brite pad, protected during repainting operations to prevent entry of chemicals and paints.
+Keep lower surfaces (even where the pretreatment compound was previously applied) flooded with water to prevent streaking. - 5.7.1.3 As soon as the pretreatment compound has dried, apply one coat of organic zinc-rich primer to a dry film thickness of 2.0 to 3.0 mils. - 5.7.1.4 Apply one heavy coat of polyurethane MIL-PRF-85285, Type IV to a dry film thickness of 1.6 to 2.4 mils. - 5.7.1.5 After the entire roof has been topcoated and allowed to dry a maximum of 4-6 hours, apply the desired camouflage pattern.
+If using polyurethane, lightly scuff sand the area to be overcoated, then wipe with a scotch-brite pad, A-A-58054, Type I, Grade A, dampened with MIL-PRF-87937 diluted per manufacturer's instructions.
+After wiping with cleaner, rinse surface with clean cloth dampened with water and dry with clean cloth prior to painting. - 5.7.2 Walls and Doors.
+The walls should be worked only after the roof painting is complete.
+Work on the door can be accomplished as desired.
+The air intake space in the wall formed by the screen wire and acoustical panels must be protected during repainting operations to prevent entry of chemicals and paints.
 Cut pieces of plywood (or other barrier type materials) and push the plywood against the screen wire from the interior side.
 Because of the difficulty in cleaning and painting the solid wall area formed by acoustical panels and screen wire, it is recommended that a galvanized panel equal in width and length be fabricated and attached to the solid wall areas by means of locally fabricated standoffs.